Microwave Technology

 To avoid conflict with communications equipment, several frequency bands have been set aside for industrial microwave processing.
 Traditionally Microwaves are used to heat materials that are electrically non-conducting (dielectrics) and composed of polar molecules.
 Polar molecules /domains have an asymmetric structure and align themselves to an imposed electric field.
 When the direction of the field is rapidly alternated, the molecules /domains move in synchronization producing heat in the material.

-However in recent years, other aspects of microwave interaction with materials has been exploited to extend the microwave processing arena for applications that were once thought to be impossible like Powder Metallurgy.
-In this case the magnetic dipole movement and hysterisys losses leading to generation of heat is the dominant method of heating.
+However in recent years, other aspects of microwave interaction with materials has been exploited to extend the microwave processing area for applications that were once thought to be impossible like Powder Metallurgy, Diamond Synthesis etc. In this case the magnetic dipole movement and hysteresis losses leading to generation of heat is the dominant method of heating.
 The effect of eddy current losses also contributes significantly in such cases where the processed materials are electrically conductive.
 The ongoing research in this area is ever expanding the horizon of microwave processing applications.

 When materials are exposed to microwave radiation, microwaves partially get Reflected (R), Absorbed (A) or Transmitted (T) depending on the dielectric properties of the material – Permittivity (ɛ) and Permeability (μ); which is a function of chemical composition, phase and temperature of the material.
 The absorbed portion of the incident microwaves, heats the material by polarization of the atomic / molecular structure or through dipole movement.
 As the microwaves travel through the material, it gets attenuated, resulting in volumetric heating.